JoseAponte-IT/Azure-Creating-Resources-on-the-Cloud-/README.md

 ![image](https://github.com/user-attachments/assets/dd270697-8d60-4b08-944e-e45ddae3e3ca)

 - Virtual Machine (Windows 10 Pro) Successfully Created.<br>
-Osbervations: When creating our VMs, a Virtual Network,Virtual NIC, IP Address abd Network Security Group will be automatically created.<br>[Essentially all the necessary network infrastructure so that the Vm can have its own network to transfer data locally and to the internet]
+Osbervations: When creating our VMs, a Virtual Network,Virtual NIC, IP Address abd Network Security Group will be automatically created.<br>[Essentially all the necessary network infrastructure so that the VM can have its own network to transfer data locally and to the internet]

  ![image](https://github.com/user-attachments/assets/8b856f5e-c4e7-4184-9aa2-6d57d43d3930)

 <h2>Step 3: Creating our Second Resource (Virtual Machine)</h2>

 - Repeat same Steps as before to create our second VM(Linux Ubuntu server):<br>
-Place vm in the same resource group as the other VM we made<br>Name VM<br>Use the same Region as the resource group<br>Choose 2cpus for the size for optimal performance<br>Select Authentication Type Password<br>Create a Username and password<br>Review and Create
+-Place vm in the same resource group as the other VM we made<br>-Name VM<br>-Use the same Region as the resource group<br>-Choose 2cpus for the size for optimal performance<br>-Select Authentication Type: Password<br>-Create a Username and password<br>-Review and Create

 ![image](https://github.com/user-attachments/assets/acb2ad8a-26eb-45d1-82ca-1e9596130a93)